chih-hao-lin/3DV_2025Fall/group_12_world_models/qinjunj2_diamond_improve_bankheist/README.md

 ## What Did I Do?

 - Fine-tuned the model for an additional 20k steps on BankHeist, but observed no performance improvement.
-The trained model can be found in `diamond/outputs/`.

 - Investigated action patterns and reward traces in BankHeist and identified the issue with purely random actions changing every step.
 The traces can be found in `diamond/dataset/rec_test*.txt/`.

 - Added support for action repetition (no-ops) between action changes